 Producer's note: the following page contains artistic depictions of nudity.

-This is Part One of a series I’m doing on "Textile Politics."
-I’m stealing that name from a class that was taught at Indiana University in the fall of 2021.
-I’ll be talking with the person who created that class, Fafnir Adamites, in a few weeks.
-But I want to kick the series off with a conversation about queer embroidery with a friend of mine, Ileana Haberman.
+This is Part One of a series we did on "Textile Politics."
+I stole that name from a class that was taught at Indiana University in the fall of 2021.
+I also spoke with the person who created that class, Fafnir Adamites.
+But I wanted to kick the series off with a conversation about queer embroidery with a friend of mine, Ileana Haberman.

 After two years of Covid, and the isolation so many people have had to endure (although not everyone’s had the choice to isolate, let’s remember that), finding ways to take care of ourselves - to keep from going crazy, but also to be more tender toward ourselves - the importance of that is ever more apparent.
 Turns out, as Ileana helps us understand, embroidery is one way to do that.